johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL4.6 Pilotage and Dead Reckoning.md

 Ground 1.5 hours, Flight – multiple during dual cross-country flights

 > [!note]
-> Can be completed at the same time as with [[PPL4.5 Advanced Weather Briefs and Preflight Planning]].
+> Can be completed at the same time as with [[PPL4.7 Making the Go-No-Go Decision]].

 ### CFI Equipment
 - [[E6B]] Calculator or App